 The shareable feature of these videos means that it is easier for your message to reach larger audiences and connect with them.

-The best way for businesses to convert new users is word of mouth and in the internet age, these shares stand as the new word of mouth marketing.
+So, the best way for businesses to convert new users is word of mouth and in the internet age, these shares stand as the new word of mouth marketing.

 The Impact of Video on your Business